-Aligned with this thinking, you tend to get impatient with people who talk about having a purpose or a mission in life, or "changing the world."
-You compare these words with your current reality, and they sounds overoptimistic, grandiose, or unrealistic.
+YOUR SMI RESPONSES INDICATE THAT you tend to get impatient with people who talk about having a purpose or a mission in life, or "changing the world."

+You compare these words with your current reality, and they sound overoptimistic, grandiose, or unrealistic.
 Perhaps these people don't have the same challenges you have to manage, or maybe they just want to look good.
 Either way, it's not your reality.